ladjs/superagent/docs/index.md

     const res = yield req;

 Note that SuperAgent expects the global `Promise` object to be present.
 You'll need a polyfill to use promises in Internet Explorer or Node.js 0.10.

-## Facebook and Accept JSON

-If you are calling Facebook's API, be sure to send an `Accept: application/json` header in your request.
-If you don't do this, Facebook will respond with `Content-Type: text/javascript; charset=UTF-8`, which superagent will not parse and thus `res.body` will be undefined.
-You can do this with either `req.accept('json')` or `req.header('Accept', 'application/json')`.
-See [issue 1078](https://github.com/visionmedia/superagent/issues/1078) for details.

 ## Browser and node versions